 Overall, orange juice and Champagne aren’t the worst ingredients, but you can still cut calories by using only fresh-squeezed OJ and replace half the bubbly with seltzer.

-Despite it’s reputation, this super-thick Irish beer isn’t as caloric as you’d think.
-In fact, according to Men’s Fitness, a serving of the stout brew clocks in at just 126 calories, which is 19 less than a Budweiser and 24 less than a Heineken.
+Despite its reputation, this super-thick Irish beer isn’t as caloric as you’d think.
+According to Men’s Fitness, a serving of the stout brew clocks in at just 126 calories, which is 19 less than a Budweiser and 24 less than a Heineken.
 Guinness also contains just under 10 carbs, which is less than something like Sam Adams Boston Lager (18 carbs per serving).
 Why?
 It’s partly due to Guinness’ low alcohol content.

 It might be a bit on the snoozy size, but this clean cocktail is a sure bet when it comes to low-cal imbibing.
 Spice it up with lots of fresh lemon, lime, or even sliced cucumber.